nus-cs2103-AY1920S2/duke/docs/README.md

 <br/>

-### `manual` - Shows the different commands
+### 3.9. `manual` - Shows the different commands

-With this command, DukeBot will show all the different commands that a user can input as well as example inputs.
+With this command, DukeBot will show all the different commands that you can input as well as example inputs.

 Example of usage: